Huawei: Foreign expansion

 In May 2008, Australian carrier Optus announced that it would establish a technology research facility with Huawei in Sydney.
 In October 2008, Huawei reached an agreement to contribute to a new GSM-based HSPA+ network being deployed jointly by Canadian carriers Bell Mobility and Telus Mobility, joined by Nokia Siemens Networks.
 Huawei delivered one of the world's first LTE/EPC commercial networks for TeliaSonera in Oslo, Norway in 2009.
 Norway-based telecommunications Telenor instead selected Ericsson due to security concerns with Huawei.

 In July 2010, Huawei was included in the Global Fortune 500 2010 list published by the US magazine Fortune for the first time, on the strength of annual sales of US$21.8 billion and net profit of US$2.67 billion.

 In October 2012, it was announced that Huawei would move its UK headquarters to Green Park, Reading, Berkshire.

 Huawei has also expanded its operations in Ireland since 2016.
-As well as a headquarters in Dublin, it has facilities in Cork and Westmeath.
+As well as a headquarters in Dublin, it has facilities in Cork and County Westmeath.

 In September 2017, Huawei created a Narrowband IoT city-aware network using a "one network, one platform, N applications" construction model utilizing Internet of things (IoT), cloud computing, big data, and other next-generation information and communications technology.
 It aims to be one of the world's five largest cloud players in the near future.

 In 2017, Huawei and the government of Malaysia began cooperating to develop public security programs and Malaysian Smart City programs, as well as a related lab in Kuala Lumpur.
 In April 2019, Huawei established the Huawei Malaysia Global Training Centre (MGTC) at Cyberjaya, Malaysia.

 Huawei has had a major role in building, by 2020, approximately 70% of Africa's 4G networks.